Indian Education Loans v/s International lender: which one should you pick?

 Given the obvious advantages of a lower and fixed interest rate, it immediately makes more sense to choose an international lender.
 However, you must consider interest rate parity.
 Despite a lower interest rate, you might still end up paying more for an international loan because of currency value fluctuations.
 It might also cost you more to pay back an international loan if you choose to return back to pursue a career in India (foregoing a relatively higher salary) or are unable to secure a job overseas.

 So, before taking on an Indian education loan or international loan, it is advisable that you consider your future plans and account for possibilities like currency fluctuations.

 Cosigner/Collateral requirement is a prominent feature of most education loans.
 A co-signer is someone who agrees to pay back the loan on your behalf if you are unable to do so.
 On the other hand, collateral is something of value that you pledge to the lender as security.
 In the event that you are unable to pay back, the lender has the right to seize your collateral.

-Domestic players charge between 0.2% – 1.5% of loan amount as processing fees.
+Indian education loans are available for between 0.2% – 1.5% of loan amount as processing fees.
 On the other hand, international ones charge 2% – 5%.